nbarikipoulos/poppy-robot-core/doc/api.md

 As user facing module, It exports the poppy-robot-core primary public API and provides convenience accessors to certain sub-modules.

-The poppy-robot-core is mainly based on the following objects:
+The poppy-robot-core module is mainly based on the following objects:
 - The Poppy object that handles:
-     - The robot configuration and then, the motors objects,
+     - The robot configuration (its structure, connection settings) and motor objects,
-     - The script execution engine.
+     - A script execution engine in order to perform actions on motors.
 - The Motor Objects:
-     - ExtMotorRequest that handles high level actions of the motors,
+     - ExtMotorRequest that handles high-level actions on motors,
-     - RawMotorRequest that handles the low-level rest requests to the motor registers.
+     - RawMotorRequest that handles the low-level requests to the motor registers.
-- The RequestHandlerObject object in charge of all the requests the REST API,
+- At last, the PoppyRequestHandler object in charge of all the requests to the pypot REST API.
-- The Script object in order to develop scripts.

-Furthermore it exposes a bunch of utility functions such as factories for "high-level" objects _i.e._ Script and Poppy ones or discovering robot utility, etc...
+Furthermore, it exposes a bunch of high-level factories in order to ease use of these objects such as settings connection parameters, automatically perform a live discovering of the target robot, and so on.

 **Version**: 11.0.0-beta.1

 * [poppy-robot-core](#module_poppy-robot-core)
     * _static_